 - See a full list of mental health services covered by the review

 The provision of community health services and mental health services across north central London is varied and complex.
 For example, waiting times, availability and access to services can differ from borough to borough.
-We will look at what services are currently being delivered in each of the boroughs, how these are delivered and whether they meet the health needs of our residents.
+We are looking at what services are currently being delivered in each of the boroughs, how these are delivered and whether they meet the health needs of our residents.

-Working in partnership with our community and mental health service providers, primary care, local authorities, voluntary and community sectors and service users, carers and residents, we would like to develop a core service offer which is comprehensive, consistent and equitable for all residents regardless of where they live in north central London.
+Working in partnership with our community and mental health service providers, primary care, local authorities, voluntary and community sectors and service users, carers and residents, our aim is to develop a core service offer which is comprehensive, consistent and equitable for all residents regardless of where they live in north central London.
 We also need to make sure that the services we buy offer value for money and are sustainable for the future too.

 In line with the vision of the NHS Long Term Plan, our ambition is to move care away from hospitals and closer to people’s homes and communities, placing greater focus on preventing ill health and delivering community and mental health services which are more joined up with GP practices and hospitals, as well as local authority and voluntary sector services.
 Given the shared purpose and objectives of the reviews and to ensure greater collaboration, as well as the close links between physical health and mental health, we are undertaking the community health services review and mental health services review in parallel as far as possible, with one combined programme steering group, but overseen by two separate Programme Boards.